Berahthraben/Tartarus/README.md

 # Regular users
 Got interested?
 Want to download the software?
 Follow the steps below:
 *Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/*

-<center>1.
-Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.</center>
+1. Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.

-<center>Run the program from your desktop/assigned folder and you're good to go!
-Magic! </center>
+2.Run the program from your desktop/assigned folder and you're good to go!
+Magic!

 # Advanced Users